scrim-network/Ruckertetal_DAIS_2016/README.md

 3. Produces plots from the paper

 The pre-run analysis is also provided for those who do not want to run the codes (which take multiple hours to run) and wish to use the results from the paper.
-**The saved workspace used in the paper analysis can be downloaded at this location [link coming soon].**
+**The saved workspace used in the paper analysis can be downloaded at this location: <a href="https://download.scrim.psu.edu/Ruckert_etal_DAIS/" target="_blank">https://download.scrim.psu.edu/Ruckert_etal_DAIS/</a>.** This download server also includes the illustration from Figure 1a and 1b since it is not created via code.

 ## Requirements
 ### Software